Poisson process factorization for mutational signature analysis with genomic covariates: Application: ICGC breast adenocarcinoma

-We analyze whole-genome sequencing data from 113 women with breast cancer from the \texttt{Breast-AdenoCA} ICGC cohort of \citet{PCAWG_2020}.\footnote{Link to download: \url{https://pcawg-hub.s3.us-east-1.amazonaws.com/download/October_2016_whitelist_2583.snv_mnv_indel.maf.xena.nonUS}} The data consist of $707{,}104$ mutations in total, for which we have access to the genomic location, comprising a chromosome and coordinate (e.g., \texttt{chrX:77364730-77364827}), and the single-nucleotide substitution with the flanking nucleotides (e.g., A[C$>$T]C).
-Patients are fairly heterogeneous: the median number of mutations aggregated across the 96 channels is $4{,}125$, while there are also four \emph{hypermutated} samples having more than $20{,}000$ mutations, with a maximum of $64{,}464$ (patient \textsc{DO1076}).
-We also have access to data on copy number alterations, which are calculated by ensembling six different copy-number calling algorithms.\footnote{Link to download: \url{https://pcawg-hub.s3.us-east-1.amazonaws.com/download/20170119_final_consensus_copynumber_donor}} In simple terms, copy number frequencies indicate the estimated number of copies of each segment of the genome present in a single tumor cell for a given individual, with 2 being the value for a normal cell.
-Patients featured missing values for the copy number in some regions, with a total length of approximately 46Mb on average across the sample ($<1.5\%$ of the total genome length).
-In this case, we substitute the missing values with a 2, assuming normal conditions.
-Importantly, variations in copy number are correlated with the mutation rate at the Mb scale ($\mathrm{cor}=0.44$, $p < 2.2\times 10^{-16}$).
+We analyze whole-genome sequencing data from 113 women with breast cancer from the \texttt{Breast-AdenoCA} ICGC cohort of \citet{PCAWG_2020}.
+The data consist of $707{,}104$ mutations in total, for which we have access to the genomic position (e.g., \texttt{chrX:77364730-77364827}) and the single-base substitution with trinucleotide context (e.g., A[C$>$T]C).
+The patients' mutational data are variable: the median number of mutations per patient is $4{,}125$, and there are four hypermutated patients with more than $20{,}000$ mutations each, the largest of which has $64{,}464$ mutations (patient \textsc{DO1076}).

+We also have access to estimated copy numbers $c_j(t)$, genome-wide, for each patient in the cohort.
+In some regions, the estimated copy number is missing (on average, for $<1.5\%$ of the genome); in such cases, we impute the missing values as $c_j(t) = 2$, representing the normal condition.
+Importantly, variations in copy number are correlated with the mutation rate at the Mb scale ($\rho = 0.44$, $p < 2.2\times 10^{-16}$).
 For example, the average copy numbers in chromosome arms 1p and 1q are $2.42$ and $3.90$, respectively, with associated average mutation counts equal to $217$ and $304$, across all patients.
-This explains the ``jump'' in \cref{fig:Mutations_all_breast} for chromosome 1.
+This explains the jump in mutation rate in the middle of chromosome 1 in \cref{fig:Mutations_all_breast}.